-The Company files income tax returns in the U.S. federal jurisdiction and is subject to examination by the various taxing authorities.
+The Company files income tax returns in the U.S. federal jurisdiction and Florida which remain open and subject to examination by the various taxing authorities.
 The Company's tax returns since inception remain open to examination by the taxing authorities.

-NOTE 11.
+NOTE 10.
 FAIR VALUE MEASUREMENTS